Give critical consideration to controversial issues, learn the philosophies of other cultures, and gather insight of the mysteries of human life.

 Courses in philosophy aim at critical understanding and rigorous evaluation of the concepts underlying our views concerning the nature of reality, what sorts of things there are, what can be known, what is of value, and what people ought to do and to aim at.
 Philosophy majors receive a strong liberal arts education and are prepared for careers that require a broad perspective and independent judgment.

-Philosophy majors must complete the college core and the Curriculum for Liberal Education and successfully complete at least 30 hours in philosophy, including three courses in the history of philosophy, and 3505 (Symbolic Logic).
+Philosophy majors must complete the college core and Pathways or the Curriculum for Liberal Education and successfully complete at least 30 hours in philosophy, including three courses in the history of philosophy, and 3505 (Symbolic Logic).
 At least 9 of the 30 hours must be at the 3000 level or above, with at least 3 of these hours at the 4000 level.
 In addition, a strong second area of concentration is chosen by each major student; it will consist of at least 18 credit hours [including courses as part of the Liberal Education requirements] in one discipline or in a set of closely related disciplines other than philosophy.
 At least 6 of these 18 hours must be at the 3000 level or above.

 - Pre-Medical Professions Option in Philosophy.
 See more details in check sheet here.